honghaow/FORK/README.md

 Author's PyTorch implementation of FORK: A Forward-Looking Actor For Model-Free Reinforcement Learning.
 The paper can be found [here](https://arxiv.org/pdf/2010.01652.pdf).

-We propose a new type of Actor, named forward-looking Actor or FORK for short, for Actor-Critic algorithms.
+We proposed a new type of Actor, named forward-looking Actor or FORK for short, for Actor-Critic algorithms.

 FORK can be easily integrated into a model-free Actor-Critic algorithm.